kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 In your AWS console, navigate to the IAM policies page.
 Click the "Create Policy" button and select the "JSON" tab.

+Copy and paste the following JSON policy:

+!!!note "Note: Update Resource Name"

-Paste the following JSON policy (please replace the bucket name `share-with-kolena` with the appropriate bucket)
+    After copying the JSON below, ensure that `share-with-kolena` is replaced with the appropriate bucket you wish to provide access to.

 ```json
 {